Amulet: a Python Library for Assessing Interactions Among ML Defenses and Risks: Background and Related Work

 \subsection{Other Libraries}

-ML-Doctor~\cite{liu2022mldoctor} is the closest related work that consolidates different privacy and security attacks such as model extraction, model inversion (data reconstruction), membership inference, and attribute inference attacks.
-Their goal is to evaluate the attacks against some benchmarks to help understand their relationship.
-In addition, they evaluate the impact of overfitting and data complexity on different privacy risks.
-Similarly,~\cite{murakonda2020mlprivacymeter} present the ML Privacy Meter.
-However, it is limited to membership inference attacks and does not consider other interactions.
-Lastly, there are libraries for implementing and benchmarking different variants of DP in ML~\cite{opacus,wei2023dpmlbench}
+Among privacy-focused libraries, ML-Doctor~\cite{liu2022mldoctor} is the most comprehensive.
+It consolidates attacks such as model extraction, model inversion, membership inference, and attribute inference, benchmarks them, and studies how overfitting and data complexity affect privacy risks.
+ML Privacy Meter~\cite{2025mlprivacymeter}, in contrast, is limited to membership inference.
+Other tools offer implementations and benchmarks for differentially private training~\cite{opacus,wei2023dpmlbench}.

-There are separate frameworks that focus on the security of ML models.
-They implement methods to evaluate robustness threats against ML models by evaluating models against several evasion and poisoning attacks.
-These frameworks also implement adversarial training to help defend against these risks~\cite{cleverhans,advertorch,art,deepsec}.
-The adversarial robustness toolbox also includes some risks to privacy~\cite{art}.
-TROJANZOO~\cite{pang2022trojanzoo} is another security-focused library that primarily implements backdoor attacks.
+Several frameworks address the security of ML models.
+They focus on evaluating robustness by testing models against evasion and poisoning attacks, and often include adversarial training~\cite{cleverhans,advertorch,art,deepsec}.
+Among these, the Adversarial Robustness Toolbox is the most comprehensive and also covers certain privacy risks~\cite{art}.
+TROJANZOO,~\cite{pang2022trojanzoo} another security-focused library, primarily implements backdoor attacks.

-Finally, for discriminatory behavior, there are libraries that implement methods for model explanations (e.g. Captum~\cite{captum}) and algorithmic fairness~\cite{aif360,fairlearn}.

-All these works design risks and defenses separately which do not allow us to easily evaluate their interactions.
+Finally, several libraries address fairness in ML.
+Some focus on model explanations, such as Captum~\cite{captum}, while others implement algorithmic fairness techniques~\cite{aif360,fairlearn}.